 Our brand, trade names, trademarks, trade secrets, proprietary database and research reports and other intellectual property rights distinguish our products and services from those of our competitors and contribute to our competitive advantage in the high net worth wealth management services industry.
 We rely on a combination of trademark, copyright and trade secret laws as well as confidentiality agreements with our relationship managers and other employees, our third-party wealth management product providers and other contractors.
-We have seven registered trademarks in China, eight registered trademarks in Hong Kong and five registered domain names, www.noahwm.com, www.noah-fund.com, gophernoble-asset.com, noah-nord.com and www.gopherasset.com.
+We have eight registered trademarks in China, eight registered trademarks in Taiwan and seventy-five registered domain names worldwide.